JedimEmO/dominator-book/src/introduction/hello_world.md

 We also need to be aware that there is no VDOM, diffing or other helper in place to alleviate dom updates/style recalculations.
 This sounds problematic, but as we will discuss later, using `futures-signals` idiomatically actually makes it super easy to make near-optimal DOM updates!

+## The rest of the tutorials

+To avoid having too many tutorial applications (and their corresponding node_modules occupying ludicrous amounts of drive space), the rest of the tutorial code will reside in the 'tutorials/all_the_others' folder.

+Inside of this application there is a sub-folder named 'tutorials', which in turn contains one sub folder for each tutorial we will be referencing.

+When you run this application, the web page contains a tabbed view of all the tutorials, so you can switch between them on the fly.